 I always love to come here and check out the lagoon’s inlet!
-The tide was coming in on this day, so the great influx of water formed a few waves between the jetties.
+The tide was coming in on this day, so the significant influx of water formed a few waves between the jetties.

 Warm Water Jetty Beach

-Just south of Tamarack Beach and the Agua Hedionada Lagoon inlet is the Warm Water Jetty Beach.
-Here is a very popular surf break.
+The Warm Water Jetty Beach is south of Tamarack Beach and the Agua Hedionada Lagoon inlet.
+Here is a trendy surf break.
 The beach got its name due to the warm water discharge from the Encina Power Plant.

 Continuing to South Carlsbad State Beach

-So at this point, I decided to turn around and head back north, back to where I had originally started.
-Once back in the car, I continued my journey over to Terramar Beach.
-Here rather than looking for parking off of Carlsbad Blvd, I always like to park again in the residential area across from the Terramar Beach staircase.
+So, I decided to turn around and head back north to where I had initially started.
+Once back in the car, I continued my journey to Terramar Beach.
+Rather than looking for parking off of Carlsbad Blvd, I always like to park again in the residential area across from the Terramar Beach staircase.

-When I arrived at this beach, the tide was too high for me to walk the shoreline, so instead, I concentrated on the bluffs.
+When I arrived at this beach, the tide was too high for me to walk the shoreline, so I concentrated on the bluffs instead.
 Ever since I was introduced to the Cristianitos Fault over at San Onofre State Beach, I have become obsessed with the geology of the coastal cliffs in San Diego.